ManishPoduval/Item-Catalog/README.md

 you can get more information here - https://classroom.udacity.com/nanodegrees/nd004/parts/8d3e23e1-9ab6-47eb-b4f3-d5dc7ef27bf0/modules/348776022975461/lessons/3967218625/concepts/39636486130923

- (NOTE: ALwyas save the file name as client_secret.json only)
+ (NOTE: ALways save the file name as client_secret.json only)

----------- STEPS TO RUN THIS PROJECT ----------
+# STEPS TO RUN THIS PROJECT

  1) Download Vagrant and VirtualBox.
 You can download them from the links below:
     Vagrant - https://www.vagrantup.com/